 The Balsam plant is a herbaceous annual.
 It thrives in the hot season and dies with the first frost.
 However, it readily reseeds itself, which may make it invasive.
 Read more about the pros and cons of growing balsam flowers here.

 Does balsam flower smell good?

 The Balsam flower does not emit a noticeable scent.
 You may smell a woody or vanilla-like scent when you squash the plant.
 However, it is mainly grown for its showy blooms.

 The Balsam plant does not grow big.
 It reaches about 30 inches in height and 8 inches in width.
 Its stem is hollow, so some people use it as a straw.
 The leaves are light green with an oblong shape.
 The flower ascends along the stem.

 The first time you grow a balsam plant, direct sow seeds in the soil.
 Once you have them in your garden, they will reseed themselves readily.

 Balsam flower turns into a fuzzy pod once spent.
 These pods are exceptionally touchy, thus the name Touch-Me-Not.
 Exercise extreme finesse when collecting them to prevent them from exploding and spreading the seeds all over.

 Is balsam flower edible?

-For it has a short stem, balsam cannot be treated as a traditional cut flower.
+Balsam cannot be treated as a traditional cut flower because it has a short stem.
 Instead, you can pick the camellia-like blooms and float them in a glass bowl of water for an accent piece.

-If you love the wild look of cottage gardens, balsam flower would be a great choice.
+Balsam flower is an excellent choice if you love the wild look of cottage gardens.
 It is a prolific bloomer and spreads easily to fill up space.
-It comes in different colors like pink, purple, red, white, and bicolor.
+It comes in colors like pink, purple, red, white, and bicolor.